fureys52-oss/Anki-Creator-v2.0.0/README.md

 Step 3: Configure Your API Key
 Rename the Template: In the project folder, find the file named .env.template and rename it to .env.

-Get Your API Key: Go to Google AI Studio to get your free Google Gemini API Key.
+Get Your API Key: Go to Google AI Studio to get your free Google Gemini API Key. https://aistudio.google.com/ Click the GET API Key button at the bototm left.

 Edit the .env File: